 Term “spaceflight” has a clear definition e.g., MWD (link): “flight beyond the earth's atmosphere”

 This term describes the meaning, scope and focus on architecture related to human spaceflight.

-SACoS chair recommends to use this term as an official name of the domain.
+The word ‘Human’ provides that specialized sense, but not ‘spaceflight’.’Spaceflight’ is lke ‘astronautical’—both are generic covering both manned and unmanned modes of spaceflight.I agree that this option, C, is sufficient.

+But this would suggest a dichotomy: having also a non-human (unmanned) spaceflight architecture concept.
+So we can have this typology (intendation indicates subsumption):

+Astronautical Architecutre (most general)

+Human Spaeflight Architecture

+Unmanned Spaceflight Architecture

 Do you agree with the use of “Human Spaceflight Architecture” as an official name of the discipline?